Nicosia International Airport: History

 the negotiations in Vienna from 28 April to 3 May 1975.
 However, discussions by a joint committee set up for that purpose were unproductive.

 The last commercial airline flights out of Nicosia Airport took place in 1977 under UN Special Authorisation, when three of the remaining Cyprus Airways aircraft stranded there since the 1974 invasion were retrieved by British Airways engineers and flown to London.
 One of these, a Hawker Siddeley Trident 2E, is now on show at the Imperial War Museum Duxford.
+The last remaining aircraft at the airport, also a Hawker Siddeley Trident 2E, was only four years old when damaged beyond repair by Turkish troops on 22 July 1974, and remains parked on the tarmac as of 2025.

 Following the Turkish invasion, the airport was the scene of some of the heaviest fighting between Cypriot and Turkish forces, which led the United Nations Security Council to declare it a United Nations Protected Area (UNPA) during the conflict.
 This required both sides to withdraw at least 500 m from the perimeter of the airport.
 With the ceasefire signed on 16 August 1974 Nicosia Airport became part of the United Nations controlled Buffer Zone separating the two communities on the island, and it has been inoperable as a fully functioning airport ever since.
 However, active United Nations helicopters are based at the site, which is used as the headquarters for the UN peace keeping mission in Cyprus UNFICYP and is used as one of the sites for intercommunal peace talks.
 It is also the home to a number of recreational facilities for UN personnel.